Reflections on the Apostolic Exhortation of Pope Benedict

 missionaries, priests and founders of orders and congregations

-expressed in practical initiatives the love of God, his
+expressed in practical initiatives the love of God, his closeness to

-This is the mission of the Church which she has exercised for
+This is the mission of the Church which she has exercised for the

-the poor and for the lowliest, perhaps as no other, impressing
+poor and for the lowliest, perhaps as no other, impressing the

-the indelible mark of charity upon human civilization.
+indelible mark of charity upon human civilization.

 The Apostolic Exhortation Sacramenturn Caritatis takes up

-these points: "'The bread I will give is my flesh, for the life
+these points: "'The bread I will give is my flesh, for the life of

-especially the suffering and sinners (cf. Mt 20:34; Mk 6:34; Lk
+suffering and sinners (cf. Mt 20:34; Mk 6:34; Lk 19:41).

-"Through a profoundly human sensibility he expresses God's
+"Through a profoundly human sensibility he expresses God's saving

-At the same time, "in the Eucharist Jesus also makes us
+At the same time, "in the Eucharist Jesus also makes us witnesses of

-charity towards neighbour" (cf. Sacramentum Caritatis, n.
+neighbour" (cf. Sacramentum Caritatis, n.
+88).

 The reality of the sacrament induces the real gift.
 Without the

-Eucharist, there is no ecclesial communio and without the
+Eucharist, there is no ecclesial communio and without the Eucharist

-Eucharist there is likewise no ecclesial charity.
+there is likewise no ecclesial charity.

-Sacramentum Caritatis presents to the faithful a journey
+Sacramentum Caritatis presents to the faithful a journey of

-We are grateful to the Holy Father who has thus desired to point
+We are grateful to the Holy Father who has thus desired to point out

-for our work on behalf of humankind.
+our work on behalf of humankind.

 © Copyright L'Osservatore Romano